 Contact an Insurance Claim Attorney

-Whether you purchased your life insurance or AD&D policy outside of work or it was provided as an employee benefit, contact Boston insurance claim attorney Jonathan M. Feigenbaum, Esquire for skilled representation in appealing a denied claim.
+Whether you purchased your life insurance or AD&D policy outside of work or it was provided as an employee benefit, contact Insurance Claim attorney Jonathan M. Feigenbaum, Esquire for skilled representation in appealing a denied claim.
 From aggressive negotiation to benefits litigation in court, we are here to protect your rights to the insurance coverage you paid for.

 Serving individuals in Massachusetts, Connecticut, Rhode Island & New Hampshire.